poppadum/dynquee/README.md

 Place your media files in the appropriate subdirectory (look at the included files for examples):

-- game-specific media go in the appropriate system directory
+- *game-specific* media go in the appropriate system directory
     - e.g. for the arcade version of [Defender], put your file in `mame/` & name it `defender.<something>` e.g. `defender.01.png`

 - `system/` is for game system media (e.g. console logos);
-the file name must start with EmulationStation's internal system name (use the same name as in `/recalbox/share/roms/`)
+the file name must start with EmulationStation's internal system name (use the same names as in `/recalbox/share/roms/`)
     - e.g. for a [Sinclair Spectrum][spectrum] logo, name the file `zxspectrum.<something>` e.g. `zxspectrum.logo.png`

 - `publisher/` is for publisher banners & logos